Slides vs Flip Flops: Sandal Comparison

 Supportive Sandals

-Whether you’re looking for chic slides to wear to summer work meetings or adorable flip flops to complete your beach vacation, always look for a comfortable, supportive sandal, that provides plenty of shock absorption regardless of which style you prefer.
-With stability, arch support, and cushioning built into all of Vionic’s flip flops and slides, the hardest choice is which style to try first.
+Whether you’re looking for chic slides to wear to summer work meetings or adorable flip flops to complete your beach vacation, always look for a comfortable, supportive sandal that provides plenty of shock absorption regardless of which style you prefer.
+With stability, arch support, Vio Motion technology, and cushioning built into all of Vionic’s flip flops and slides, the hardest choice is which style to try first.
+Explore our collection of casual footwear at Vionic and give your feet the comfort and support they deserve—every step of the way.

 Sources: